A. Except as provided in Regulations .01C and .02 of this chapter, the director of a medical laboratory shall:

 (1) Submit a report to the health officer for the jurisdiction where the laboratory is located, within 48 hours after an examination of a specimen from a human body shows one of the following:

-(a) A positive result on a test designed to confirm in a sample the presence of HIV infection in accordance with Health-General Article, §18-207(b)(1), Annotated Code of Maryland;
+(a) A result on a test designed to detect in a sample the presence of HIV in accordance with Health-General Article, §18-207(b)(1), Annotated Code of Maryland, including negative results;

-(c) A CD4+ count in an individual not known to be HIV negative;
+(c) A CD4+ cell test result, count, or percentage in an individual not known to be HIV negative; or

 (2) Use the form provided by the Department in making the report required under §A(1) of this regulation;